5 Incredible Multi-day Hikes in the Fiordland National Park

 5. MILFORD TRACK (4-5 DAY ONE WAY)

-Location: In summer, the track starts at Glade Wharf at the head of Lake Te Anau (27km from Te Anau township), which can be accessed by a boat services and water taxi.
+Location: In summer, the track starts at Glade Wharf at the head of Lake Te Anau (27km from Te Anau township), which can be accessed by boat services and water taxi.
 The track finishes at Sandfly Point, which is a 15-minute boat trip from Milford Sound village.
+For day-trippers, guided day walks of the Milford Track are available.